gaultier/gitlab-clone-all/README.md

 ## Usage

 *The api token is optional.
 Without it, only publicly accessible repositories can be cloned.
-Go to https://gitlab.your-instance.com/-/profile/personal_access_tokens to create one with `read_api` and `read_repository` access*
+Go to https://gitlab.your-instance.com/-/profile/personal_access_tokens to create one with `read_api` and `read_repository` access.*

 Usage: